petterh/textedit/docs/Sidebar-The-Open-File-Common-Dialog-Bug.md

 What about the font change?
 When the font changes, Windows broadcasts a WM_SETTINGCHANGE (formerly WM_WININICHANGE) message to all top-level windows.
 Again, the Open File dialog receives the message, but fails to pass it on.
 The documentation for WM_SETTINGCHANGE does not mention common controls, but if you fail to pass on the message, the font does not change.

 To solve the problem, it is not enough to add a hook function to the Open File dialog.
 Since WM_SYSCOLORCHANGE messages and WM_WININICHANGE messages aren’t sent to the hook function, we must subclass the dialog itself.
-An Instansubclasser called s_commonDlgSubclasser, defined in openDlgCommon.cpp, is applied when the hook function receives the CDN_INITDONE notification, and ensures that the list view gets the required messages.
+An InstanceSubclasser called s_commonDlgSubclasser, defined in openDlgCommon.cpp, is applied when the hook function receives the CDN_INITDONE notification, and ensures that the list view gets the required messages.